GfRdKuni/LDPC/README.md

-This is a repositories for FDELab in FPGA Course.
-We design a LDPC encoder that works efficiently.
+This is an LDPC encoder developed by verilog for FPGA FDELab Course.

 #  Folder Structure